CheesyPizzaBoi/Pyramid-Challenge/README.md

 # Pyramid Challenge
-Code and assets for the pyramid challenge given by SCLA Urban TXT.
+Complete code and assets for the pyramid challenge given by SCLA Urban TXT.